Distance Education Course in Writing Poetry

 Free Verse

-Free Verse is irregular.
+Free verse is irregular.
 Content is free of traditional rules - free from fixed meter or rhyme.

 Villanelle

-ng of a very specific rhyming scheme.
+A villanelle is a nineteen-line poem consisting of a very specific rhyming scheme.